tbm/homepage/content/debian/kirkwood/qnap/ts-119/uboot.md

 ---
-title: U-Boot on QNAP TS-11x
+title: U-Boot on QNAP TS-11x/TS-12x
 nav: U-Boot
-description: Using U-Boot on the QNAP TS-11x
+description: Using U-Boot on the QNAP TS-11x/TS-12x
-keywords: [Debian, QNAP, TS-110, TS-112, TS-119, serial, console, uboot, U-Boot]
+keywords: [Debian, QNAP, TS-110, TS-112, TS-119, TS-120, TS-121, serial, console, uboot, U-Boot]
 ---

 <% content_for :right do %>
 <%= render "adsense-wideskyscaper-right" %>
 <% end %>

-<h1>Using U-Boot on QNAP TS-11x</h1>
+<h1>Using U-Boot on QNAP TS-11x/TS-12x</h1>

-If you have a <a href = "../serial/">serial console</a> for your QNAP TS-11x, you can use U-Boot, the boot loader used on the TS-11x, to restore the original QNAP firmware or load images via the network.
+If you have a <a href = "../serial/">serial console</a> for your QNAP device, you can use U-Boot, the boot loader used on the TS-11x/TS-12x, to restore the original QNAP firmware or load images via the network.

 <h2><a id = "load">Loading the installer image</a></h2>